 They stimulate knowledge-sharing with others in the industry;

-Finally, it offers much more future-proof and scalable solutions.
+Finally, embedded analytics solutions are much more future-proof and scalable.
 It is extremely difficult to develop a personalized & customized dashboard experience for an end-user from scratch.
 Let alone to adapt dashboards to different languages or screen sizes.
-With embedded analytics partners, however, multi-tenant dashboards can be set up with just a few lines of code for thousands of users, instead of one by one.
+With the right embedded analytics solutions, however, multi-tenant dashboards can be set up with just a few lines of code for thousands of users, instead of one by one.
 Likewise, localization or screen-adaptive dashboards can be either fully automated through API or managed in the UI at large by business users.

-Factors to consider when selecting an embedded analytics vendor
+Factors to consider when selecting an embedded analytics solution

 When selecting an external partner, there are a few things to keep in mind:

-For a faster deployment, tailored to the needs in a specific line of business, go for a solution that’s composed out of smaller analytical building blocks, versus an all-in-one suite.
+For a faster deployment, tailored to the needs in a specific line of business, go for an embedded analytics solution that’s composed out of smaller analytical building blocks, versus an all-in-one suite.
 Modular packages allow more flexibility to deploy and use, and faster response to complex and changing environments.
 And it’s better for your wallet in case of budget constraints.

-For accessibility, go for a low- or no-code solution that makes it easy for business users or citizen analysts to churn out good-looking data visualizations.
+For accessibility, go for a low- or no-code platform that makes it easy for business users or citizen analysts to churn out good-looking data visualizations.

 And finally, automated insights and guided recommendations will significantly increase user adoption of analytics in the future.
 A high degree of interactivity and actionability will become an increasingly important decision criterion when selecting vendors.